QuantumChemistryGroup/orca2cm5/README.md

  O     1.462743     1.841647     3.605061    -0.183283

 ```
-8) The resulting file your_ORCA_job.M51 can be used to calculate the solvation Gibbs free energy with our SOLV program, see more at https://github.com/QuantumChemistryGroup/solv
+8) The resulting file your_ORCA_job.M51 or your_Priroda_job.M51 can be used to calculate the solvation Gibbs free energy with our SOLV program, see more at https://github.com/QuantumChemistryGroup/solv

 > [!IMPORTANT]
 > **When using this code (orca2cm5) please cite the following publications:**